-Planing a garden party?
+Planning a garden party?
 We have a gallery of gorgeous garden party ideas for you to browse.

-6. Enchanting bluebell woodland garden
+6. An enchanting bluebell woodland English country garden

 Set within a bluebell wood, the gardens of this Hampshire cottage had not been touched for 40 years when its new owners bought the property.
 It was overgrown and in serious need of fencing and clearing.
 Nettles had taken hold and brambles towered around fallen trees that needed removing.

-With love and care the garden has been trasnformed.
+With love and care the garden has been transformed.
 The bluebells were carefully cultivated, and an area has been set aside as a wild garden, where self-seeding plants are given free rein.
 There is also a lovely seating area in the more formal pebble garden, enclosed in clipped buxus spheres.
 A raised fruit bed and vegetable plot offer a variety of grow-your-own produce, and a cottage garden billows with bee-attracting flowers and herbs.

 Find out how to plan your kitchen garden.

-7. Relaxed garden with vintage touches
+7. A relaxed English country garden with vintage touches